kgateway-dev/kgateway/docs/content/guides/integrations/vault/aws-irsa-auth/_index.md

 ---
-title: "Securing Vault secrets with AWS IAM Roles for Service Accounts (IRSA)"
+title: Securing Vault secrets with AWS IAM Roles for Service Accounts (IRSA)
 description: Secure your secrets using AWS IAM Roles for Service Accounts (IRSA)
-weight: 7
+weight: 1
 ---

 Vault includes the ability to handle authentication using AWS IAM roles.
 We can either hard-code long-lived credentials, or infer them using AWS IRSA.